Wild Photography Holidays - Photography & Adventure Travel: Italy – The Best of the Dolomites with James Rushforth

 For full details please download the trip description PDF

-Day 1-4: Arrive Venice and Cortina d’Ampezzo
+Day 1-4: Arrive Venice and Alpe di Siusi

-WPH will provide an airport transfer service from Venice Marco Polo and Venice Treviso airports.
-The journey to the Dolomites takes two hours as we drive through the many vineyards of the Venetian plains to reach the world famous Cortina d’Ampezzo, our home and base for the first four days is probably the most high profile town in the Dolomites.
+WPH will provide an airport transfer service from Venice Marco Polo Airport.
+The journey to the Dolomites takes three hours as we drive through the many vineyards of the Venetian plains to reach the world-famous Alpe di Siusi plateau above the Val Gardena.

-Continuing our scenic drive over the Passo delle Erbe we reach the secluded Val di Funes just in time to photograph Chiesa di Santa Maddalena at sunset.
+During our stay in the Northern Dolomites, we’ll also take the opportunity to explore the much coveted Val di Funes, photographing Chiesa di Santa Maddalena at sunset.
 The church, surrounded by traditional farmsteads, rolling meadows and woodland, backdropped against the dramatic north-west faces of the Odle / Geisler peaks, provides a picture-perfect scene that is amongst the most iconic in the Dolomites.

-In the morning we’ll take the opportunity to explore the Val di Funes some more, taking advantage of the sun rising behind the imposing twin mountains of Sass Rigais and Furchetta, the two highest peaks in the Puez Odle massif.
-After lunch we set off westwards to join the larger Valle Isarco, a region famous for its white wine as a favourable microclimate comprised of hot summer days and cool nights at vintage time ensures the grapes reach maturity with a high sugar content.
-The medieval town of Chiusa, dominated by the Benedictine nunnery ‘Monastero di Sabiona’ and a member of ‘I borghi più belli d’Italia’, a private association promoting the most beautiful villages in Italy, makes for an excellent stop on the way.
+Our adventure continues as we drive towards probably the most high-profile town in the Dolomites – the beautiful Cortina d’Ampezzo.
+After a hearty breakfast, we descend briefly westwards, dropping down into the Valle Isarco, a region famous for its white wine as a favourable microclimate comprised of hot summer days and cool nights at vintage time ensuring the grapes reach maturity with high sugar content.
+The medieval town of Chiusa, dominated by the Benedictine nunnery ‘Monastero di Sabiona’ and a member of ‘I Borghi più belli d’Italia’, a private association promoting the most beautiful villages in Italy, makes for an excellent stop on the way.

 Day 9: Homeward Flights